aaronjaureguisifuentes/prueba/README.md

 </li>

 ```
-$ fakefile
+shell $ fakefile
-fakefile: No such file or directory
+ERROR!: No such file or directory
+./hsh: 13: fakefile: not found
 ```

 <h2> Files </h2>